-То pic Description Examples 7.
+То pic Description Examples riders most reliant on transit the pandemic and how they plan to travel in the future 6.
+Shifting from print resources Encourage customers to shift from print media to online sources NYPTA: Recommends shifting to online media sources Sources RideKC: Printed materials available by request only 7.
 Behavioral science tools Approaches to communicating with passengers based in behavioral science MTA: Enlisting the help of behavioral psychologists and crowding experts to plan for New York's reopening Transit agencies: Use behavioral science techniques to attract riders and design passenger communication and How behavioral science can help with 'normal' after coronavirus 8.
-Notifying passengers of potential exposure Implement a process to notify passengers of potential exposure to workers or other passengers Houston Metro: Publishing routes, days, and times operators who test positive worked who test positive for COVID-19 Jacksonville Transportation Authority: Publishing routes, days and times operators who test positive worked and posting information on those routes 9.
-In- or on-vehicle safety messaging Display safety tips in or on vehicles RoadRUNNER Transit: Installing banners with COVID-19 health tips on fixed route buses in English and Spanish NEW Tri-Valley Transit: COVID-19 information posted in three languages on buses and at shelters 10 .
-Video campaigns and promotions Encouraging mask wearing Multiple agencies: Video encouraging riders to #MaskUpForTransit
+Notifying passengers of potential exposure Implement a process to notify passengers of potential exposure Houston Metro: Publishing routes, days, and times operators who test positive worked to workers or other passengers who test positive for COVID-19 Jacksonville Transportation Authority: Publishing routes, days and times operators who test positive worked and posting information on those routes 9.
+In- or on-vehicle safety messaging Display safety tips in or on vehicles RoadRUNNER Transit: Installing banners with COVID-19 health tips on fixed route buses in English and Spanish

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.

-Topic Description Examples Public demonstration of cleanliness of system NYCT: A spot-check of the New York subway system by the television program Inside Edition revealed no trace of COVID-19 on any of the 32 surfaces swabbed and tested 11.
-Access to vaccination sites Provide access to vaccination sites via transit NEW Chapel Hill Transit: Providing rides to vaccination sites NEW Charlottesville Area Transit System and JAUNT: Providing free rides to vaccination center NEW Jacksonville Transportation Authority: Providing vaccination transportation NEW North Carolina: Departments of Health and Human Services and Transportation funding rides to vaccination sites NEW NYCT: Helping passengers access vaccination sites NEW Operating Above the Standard Transit: Providing free transportation to vaccination sites NEW San Diego Metropolitan Transit System: Providing free transit rides to COVID-19 vaccination appointments
+Topic Description Examples Tri-Valley Transit: COVID-19 information posted in three languages on buses and at shelters 10.
+Video campaigns and promotions Encouraging mask wearing Multiple agencies: Video encouraging riders to #MaskUpForTransit promotions Public demonstration of cleanliness of system NYCT: A spot-check of the New York subway system by the television program Inside Edition revealed no trace of COVID-19 on any of the 32 surfaces swabbed and tested 11.
+Access to vaccination sites Provide access to vaccination sites via transit NEW AC Transit: Running a free shuttle to vaccination site NEW BART: Providing free return tickets for passengers who show proof of vaccination Chapel Hill Transit: Providing rides to vaccination sites Charlottesville Area Transit System and JAUNT: Providing free rides to vaccination center NEW Durango Transit: Providing free transit service for seniors to community vaccination sites